Skip to main content

 PublishRelease workflow passes the release-publish environment gate, then tags, signs, attests, publishes assets, and keeps chart/app versions aligned with the git tag.

-Post-releaseGitHub Release exists, assets verify, provenance evidence is recorded, Artifact Hub metadata is visible, and announcement links are captured.
+Post-releaseGitHub Release exists, assets verify, provenance evidence is recorded, Artifact Hub metadata is visible, no unexpected release-please PR or branch remains, and announcement links are captured.

 Verify